 Additional Work Hours

-If an employee works extra or additional hours in excess of the normal work period, they must be paid the overtime wages for the additional work no later than the payday for the next regular payroll.4
+If you work extra or additional hours in excess of the normal work period, you must be paid the overtime wages for the additional work no later than the payday for the next regular payroll.4

 Exceptions to Regular Pay Days

-Exempt employees may be subject to different payday requirements, as they are generally exempt from certain California and federal wage and hour laws.
-Exempt employees, also known as white-collar workers, may include:
+If you are an exempt employee, you may be subject to different payday requirements than nonexempt employees since you are generally exempt from certain California and federal wage and hour laws.
+Exempt employees – also known as white-collar workers – may include:

 - Executive employees